Mark Winzenried: 1968

 Winzenried became a top half-miler in 1968 while a freshman at the University of Wisconsin–Madison.
+Winzenried traveled to Kenya and was responsible for recruiting the first Kenyans to the Wisconsin track team, beginning with Patrick Onyango Sumba.
 He placed second to Oregon Track Club's Wade Bell at the 1968 national championships in Sacramento, California, running 1:46.5, then his personal best.
 The United States Olympic Trials in 1968 were divided in two parts, with a semi-final meet in Los Angeles in late June and the final Trials at altitude in Echo Summit two and a half months later.
 Winzenried placed third behind Bell and Felix Johnson in the June meet, clocking 1:46.9; he had led at the bell in 51.5, but faded toward the end.

 The unusual distance of 600 m was contested in a warm-up meet two weeks before the final Olympic Trials, and Winzenried took part.
 He placed third to quarter-milers Lee Evans and Larry James, with Evans setting a new world best of 1:14.3; James was second in 1:14.6, and Winzenried's time of 1:14.8 was also well below the previous world best.
 As of June 2014, his time still remains the junior (under-20) world best for the distance.
 Like the Trials themselves, the warm-up meet was held at altitude in Echo Summit.

 At the final Trials, Winzenried narrowly missed out on making the team.
 He again led after the first lap (52.8), but was overtaken first by Tom Farrell (who would go on to win bronze at the Olympics) and then by Bell; again fading, he battled for the third and final Olympic spot with Ron Kutschinski down the final straight and eventually lost by a tenth of a second, 1:47.8 to 1:47.9.